CAA381/hands-on/prep/README.md

 # Preparation

-# Brief Overview
 This preparation is **mandatory** for all exercises.
-During the preparation phase, we are going to set up our development environment and GitLab as well.
+We will perform the following steps:
+* Start our local development environment
+* Check out the latest source code version of the Timesheet Application
+* Create personal development branch in the source code repository

-## Estimated Time: 15 minutes
+## Estimated Time: 10 minutes

-## What you will learn
- - How to connect your development environment to GitLab.
- - How to push a change into git.
- - How to consume alerts via different channels, like mail and Slack.

-## Exercise Description

 ## Start IntelliJ IDE
 Before we get started with real work, we need to prepare our work environment.
 In this session, we will use IntelliJ as our IDE.
 To start IntelliJ, please navigate to `D:\Files\Session\CAA381` and click on the IntelliJ shortcut.